Frontiers in Quantitative Finance

 The Jacobs Levy Center at Wharton held its 2019 Conference on Friday, September 27 at the New York Marriott Marquis.
 The event included a ceremony to award the 2019 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation to Professors Ray Ball and Philip Brown.
 They were recognized for their influential work linking stock prices to accounting data outlined in their paper “An Empirical Evaluation of Accounting Income Numbers” (Journal of Accounting Research, 1968).

-The conference theme, Frontiers in Quantitative Finance, was chosen with Ball and Brown in mind.
+The conference theme was chosen with Ball and Brown in mind.
 Three paper presentations and a panel discussion explored quantitative methods that use accounting information and other financial data, and the program featured a diverse lineup of speakers from academia, government, and financial practice.

 The Jacobs Levy Center thanks this year’s conference sponsors for their added support.